 Constraints on Document ID Usage in the eRR Process

 A document ID is unique per sender, trade and document type.
-The document ID that is used to first report a transaction, must must never change and be used for all future documents relating to this trade.
+The document ID that is used to first report a transaction, must never change and be used for all future documents relating to this trade.

 The eRR Process must reject a document in the following cases: